 And along with its somewhat polarizing public image of acting more like a frat house than a company, Uber has one universal dilemma: drivers don’t always know how to get where you want to go.

 Last week, Uber took a step toward remedying this problem by launching a mobile iOS game called UberDRIVE.
 The purpose of the game is for players to navigate a real city map (currently San Francisco only) earning more points to unlock new cars and new parts of the city by taking more efficient routes.

-Over the, the workplace has changed dramatically thanks to technology.
-Technology is incredibly , but fast paced and ever advancing nature makes keeping up with its movements incredibly difficult.
+Over the years, the workplace has changed dramatically thanks to technology.
+Technology is incredibly useful, but its fast paced and ever advancing nature makes keeping up with its movements incredibly difficult.

 However with so many developments happening in the “tech” sphere which tools should you use to captivate the right candidates?
 Here are three key tools that should be part of your digital toolbox.